Proofofhome/proofofhome.github.io/resources.md

 ## Money

 - The Bitcoin Standard
-- Broken Money
+- Mastering Bitcoin

 ## Sovereignty

-- The Sovereign Individual
+- Seeing Like a State
 - Antifragile

 ## Self Reliance

 - Small Is Beautiful
-- Walden
+- The Self-Sufficient Life and How to Live It

+## Technology & Open Source

+- The Cathedral and the Bazaar
+- In the Beginning… Was the Command Line